Do you want to start a Preschool business plan?

-Our main customers will be the working parents living in and around Florida.
-These parents usually have 9-5 jobs that keep them busy.
+Our main customers will be working parents living in and around Florida.
+These parents usually have eight-hour jobs that keep them busy.
 Therefore, they are expected to utilize our services most often.
-We will offer them not only a place where they can leave their children to play for a while but also a place that will help them learn new things and small skills.
+We will offer them a place where they can leave their children without any worry.
+At us, they will have a space where their kids can play and learn new things and skills.

 5.2.2 Single Parents

-Our second target customer will be the single parents who need all the help they can get.
+Our second target customer will be the single parents who need as much help as they can get.
 Single parents usually have to manage everything on their own.
-Therefore, a service of this sort will be a great help for them to drop off their kids if they need to do daily chores or just relax for a while.
+Therefore, a service of this sort will be of great help to them.
+By entrusting their kids to us, they will be able to do daily chores and relax for a while.

 5.2.3 Concerned Parents

-A lot of parents usually get concerned that their children are not learning as fast as they could or as much while staying home.
-For these parents, our educational services will be the most attractive where they will be able to drop off their kids for a few hours every day to learn with other children.
+A lot of parents usually get concerned that their children are not learning as fast as they could.
+For these parents, our educational services will be the most attractive.
+We will offer learning sessions in several niches so that parents can choose what they want their kids to learn.

 5.2.4 Families with Special Care Kids

-Lastly, LearnALot will cater to those children as well who don’t learn at the same pace as other students or have some trouble learning the same way that other children do.
-Parents can bring their children to get assessed and our preschool will try its best to cater to the children in a way that is most helpful to them.
+Lastly, LearnALot will cater to those children as well who don’t learn at the same pace as other students.
+Parents can bring their children to get assessed and our preschool will try its best to cater to the children in the most helpful way.

 |Potential Customers||Growth||Year 1||Year 2||Year 3||Year 4||Year 5||CAGR|